jenna1701/hydronet/challenge-1.5/README.md

 # Pytorch Geometric Implementation of SchNet

 ## Conda Environment

+#### Using pip with conda
+Not all packages are available with conda.
+To correctly direct a pip install in a conda environment, first `conda install pip`.
+Pip will install in your anaconda (or conda or miniconda) directory under the name of your environment (something like `/anaconda/envs/env_name/`).
+In all subsequent pip installs, replace `pip` with `/anaconda/envs/env_name/bin/pip`.

 #### Pytorch 1.9.0 with cuda 11.1
 ```
 conda install pytorch==1.9.0 cudatoolkit=11.1 -c pytorch -c conda-forge